-Your participation in this study is voluntary.
+Your child's participation in this study is voluntary.
 You may take back your consent and withdraw from the study now or at any time in the future.
-This decision will not change your status as a non-research patient.
+This decision will not change your child's status as a non-research patient.
 It will not result in a penalty or loss of care or other benefits.

 You have read this form that serves as an informed consent document.
 This form also serves as your authorization for Georgia Regents University and/or to use and release (disclose) your PHI in the manner described as a study participant.
-You have been given the opportunity to ask questions about the information on this form.
-If you have questions later, you can contact Dr. Lawrence Layman at 706-721-3832.
+You and your child have been given the opportunity to ask questions about the information on this form.
+If you or your child have questions later, you can contact Dr. Lawrence Layman at 706-721-3832.
 You will be given a signed copy of this form for your records.